 Lastly, the key to safely and efficiently ship food during produce season is to pick the right shipping option.
 Food products cannot afford to wait, as each moment they spend out of optimal conditions leads to a decline in quality.
 That’s why they must be shipped out as soon as possible and with carriers experienced in transporting fresh produce.
 They are well-versed in ensuring that these goods arrive in top condition.

-In fact, total transit time for produce should not exceed 30 hours for maximum quality.
+In fact, the total transit time for produce should not exceed 30 hours for maximum quality.
 As there’s usually plenty of congestion during the weekend, it’s best to ship them earlier in the week, like Monday or Tuesday.

 Although produce is exceptionally perishable, it’s entirely possible to ship them across the country while preserving its quality and freshness.
-By keeping these three tips in mind, you’ll ensure that your produce is kept fresh, which will help you make the most out of produce season.
+By keeping these three tips in mind, you’ll ensure that your produce is kept fresh, which will help you make the most out of the produce season.

 If you need a reliable shipper to safely transport your goods, let us know at RJS Logistics!
 We are a logistics company based in North Carolina that serves the US.
 We are experienced in multiple transportation modes, such as dry van, reefer, flatbed, intermodal, and rail.
 We specialize in on-time deliveries, ensuring that you get your goods when you need them.
 Get in touch with us today to see how we can help you!